Belokurikha: Transport

 Nearest cities: Biysk (65 km), Gorno-Altaysk (115 km), Barnaul (236 km).
 The city is connected by bus with Barnaul, Biysk, Gorno-Altaisk, Kemerovo, Novokuznetsk, Mezhdurechensk, Novosibirsk and Tomsk.
 The nearest airport is Gorno-Altaysk airport and Biysk train station.

 Population

 As of January 1, 2018, the city was on the 786th place out of 1113 cities of the Russian Federation in terms of population.

 Spa

 Currently, the resort area of Belokurikha is able to accept at the same time more than 5 thousand tourists.
-There are 19 sanatorium-resort and sanatorium-health-improving establishments on 5000 places in the city, balneotherapy includes 27 types of procedures on mineral and fresh water.
-The number of sanatoriums, health resorts, hotels, small boarding houses in a specially protected natural area is growing steadily.
-In 2006, several public buildings with a total area of 22 952.4 m2 with a total cost of 239.6 million rubles were commissioned on a turnkey basis.
-Construction is carried out at the expense of private investors.
+There are 19 sanatorium-resort and sanatorium-health-improving establishments on 5000 places in the city.